jp0x1/jp0x1.github.io/src/content/blog/csctf-2024.md

 > CSCTF{u_g0T_it_h0OrAy6778462123}

 ### Encryptor

+> My friend sent me this app with an encoded flag, but he forgot to implement the decryption algorithm!
+Can you help me out?

 This is an android web application.
 So what we can do is use JADX decompiler to analyze the java kotlin code that makes up this application